-FAH 222 - Contemporary Art

-An exploration of contemporary trends in the visual arts and of the role of the artist in society from 1945 to the present with emphasis on American art.
+FAH 222 - Contemporary Art An exploration of contemporary trends in the visual arts and of the role of the artist in society from 1945 to the present with emphasis on American art.
 Areas of study will include Abstract Expressionism, Pop art, Minimalism, Conceptualism, Earthworks, Neo-expressionism, video, performance art, Post-modernism, and the breaking of traditional media boundaries.
-(Formerly FA 222)

-FAH 230 - The Arts of the United States and the Americas

-Aspects of the American experience as reflected in painting, sculpture, architecture, and photography from the colonial period to the end of World War II.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.
+FAH 230 - The Arts of the United States and the Americas Aspects of the American experience as reflected in painting, sculpture, architecture, and photography from the colonial period to the end of World War II.
 Major artists, themes, and movements in the United States with consideration of artistic developments throughout the Americas.
-(Formerly FA 230)

-FAH 240 - Islamic Art and Architecture

-An introduction to Islamic art and architecture and its global impact from the 7th century to the present.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) FAH 240 - Islamic Art and Architecture An introduction to Islamic art and architecture and its global impact from the 7th century to the present.
 A study of the historical development of Islamic Art in specific Islamic regions including: Egypt, Iraq, Spain, Morocco, Turkey, India, and Central Asia.
 Art forms to be considered include painting, book illustration, calligraphy, metalwork, ceramics, textiles, architecture of the mosques and madrasa, and garden design.
-(Formerly FA 234)
+Four credits.

+FAH 258 - History of Photography An introductory chronological survey of the history of photography as a revolutionary new art form from its 19th century origins to the present.
+This course will address critical and historical "readings" of content, style and techniques of photographs in various cultures and time periods, including digital images in contemporary photography.
+Emphasis on photography as an art with some consideration of photojournalism and advertising.
+Lecture and discussion.
+Note: Meets Aesthetic and Creative Engagement Learning Outcome (AEST) Four credits.

-FAH 250 - Special Topics: Asian Art
+FAH 259 - ST: Asian Art Four credits.